FOUNDER AND ARTISTIC DIRECTOR

 Olivia Dallape

 Ms. Dallape earned her Bachelor of Science in Music Education and her Bachelor of Music in Vocal Performance from the University of Connecticut.
 In addition, she received her Master of Arts in Curriculum and Instruction with an emphasis in music education from the University of Connecticut.
-Some of Ms. Dallape’s previous teaching experiences include teaching general music and chorus at Vernon Public Schools as well as general music and beginning band at Easton, Redding, and District 9 schools in Connecticut.
-Ms. Dallape is currently the core music and chorus teacher at North Street School in Greenwich CT.
-Ms. Dallape has sung in a variety of choirs and ensembles for over 10 years and also likes to continue her skills on the clarinet in her free time.
+Ms. Dallape has taught general music and chorus in schools across Connecticut, including Vernon Public Schools, Easton, Redding, and District 9 schools, Greenwich Public Schools, and Trumbull Public Schools.
+Ms. Dallape has sung in a variety of choirs and ensembles over the past 10 years and also likes to continue her skills on the clarinet in her free time.
 This fall is Ms. Dallape’s fifth season with Greenwich A Cappella.

 Valeria Toro

 Mrs. Toro earned her Bachelor of Arts in Music from the University of Connecticut.
 Mrs. Toro is an assistant choir director for the Greenwich Honor Choir and has been singing and performing in choirs her whole life.
 She is passionate about sharing her love for music and teaching new groups the power music holds!
 She is so excited to be a part of the Greenwich A Cappella team and this music community.
-This is Mrs. Toro’s third season with Greenwich A Cappella and she is the Camp Director for session 2 of camp this summer.
+This is Mrs. Toro’s fifth season with Greenwich A Cappella.

 Maddie Adams